Education and Family Development

 Parent and Community Engagement

-Our K-12 Partnership Program provides access and support to quality K-12 experiences regardless of location or family income level.
+Our K-12 Partnership programs provide access and support to quality K-12 experiences regardless of location or family income level.

 The greatest gift we can give all children is hope for the future.
 The Chance Project aims to create and sustain in our youth the desire to realize their full potential.